Nuclear Radiation and Health Effects

 The LNT hypothesis cannot properly be used for predicting the consequences of an actual exposure to low levels of radiation and it has no proper role in low-dose risk assessment.
 For example, LNT suggests that, if the dose is halved from a high level where effects have been observed, there will be half the effect, and so on.
 This would be very misleading if applied to a large group of people exposed to trivial levels of radiation and even at levels higher than trivial it could lead to inappropriate actions to avert the doses.
 At Fukushima following the March 2011 accident, maintaining the evacuation beyond a few days did in fact lead to about 1100 deaths, according to the Japan Reconstruction Agencyi.

 Much of the evidence which has led to today's standards derives from the atomic bomb survivors in 1945, who were exposed to high doses incurred in a very short time.
 In setting occupational risk estimates, some allowance has been made for the body's ability to repair damage from small exposures, but for low-level radiation exposure the degree of protection from applying LNT may be misleading.
 At low levels of radiation exposure the dose-response relationship is unclear due to background radiation levels and natural incidence of cancer.
+However, the Hiroshima survivor data published in 1958 by UNSCEAR for leukaemia (see Appendix) actually shows a reduction in incidence by a factor of three in the dose range 1 to 100 mSv.
+The threshold for increased risk here is about 400 mSv.
+This is very significant in relation to concerns about radiation exposure from contaminated areas after the Chernobyl and Fukushima accidents.

 The International Atomic Energy Agency (IAEA) has published international radiation protection standards since 1962.
 It is the only UN body with specific statutory responsibilities for radiation protection and safety.
 Its Safety Fundamentals are applied in basic safety standards and consequent Regulations.
 However, the UN Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) set up in 1955 is the most authoritative source of information on ionizing radiation and its effects.